Royal Albert Hall: Regular performers

 Eric Clapton is a regular performer at the hall.
 Since 1964, Clapton has performed there over 200 times, and has stated that performing at the venue is like "playing in my front room".
 In December 1964, Clapton made his first appearance at the hall with the Yardbirds.
 It was also the venue for his band Cream's farewell concerts in 1968 and reunion shows in 2005.
 He also instigated the Concert for George, which was held at the hall on 29 November 2002 to pay tribute to one of Clapton's lifelong friends, former Beatle George Harrison, as well as the Jeff Beck Tribute concerts held in May 2023.
 Clapton passed 200 shows at the hall in 2015, and his most recent concerts at the venue were in May 2025.

-Petula Clark has graced the stage numerous times since her debut performance at the hall in 1943. sellout concerts in 1969, 1974 and 1983 are among the most notable as are Clark's numerous appearances at special events, awards and celebration concerts.
+Petula Clark has graced the stage numerous times since her debut performance at the hall in 1943.
+Concerts in 1969, 1974 and 1983 are among the most notable as are Clark's numerous appearances at special events, awards and celebration concerts.
 Clark's 1983 concert was a 40th year anniversary concert to celebrate her first appearance at the venue in 1943.

 Shirley Bassey is another of the hall's most prolific female headline performers, having appeared there multiple times between 1971 and 2022.
 Her most recent appearance in October 2022 saw her headline a celebration of 60 years of the music of James Bond, performing "Diamonds Are Forever" and "Goldfinger".

 James Last appeared 90 times at the hall between 1973 and 2015, making him the most frequent non-British performer to have played the venue.